plone/documentation/docs/index.md

 {octicon}`bookmark;1.5em;sd-text-info`
 Reference guide
 ^^^
-This part of the documentation provides explanation of APIs, functions, modules, and objects included in Plone, describing what they are and what they do.
+This part of the documentation describes the APIs, functions, modules, and objects included in Plone.
 +++
 ```{button-ref} {doc} reference-guide/index
 :color: primary